Sexual harassment is never ok.

 Sexual harassment is unwanted behaviour of a sexual nature which violates your dignity, makes you feel intimidated, degraded or humiliated or creates a hostile or offensive environment.

-Sexual harassment is contrary to the Equality Act 2010 and the University's Dignity at Work and Study Policy.
+Sexual harassment is contrary to the Equality Act 2010 and the University's Harassment and Bullying Procedure.

 Are you in immediate danger?
 If you are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
 If you are on campus, you should tell Security (01483 683333) that the emergency services are on their way and give details of your location.

 Find a safe space: if an incident has just happened, try and find somewhere you feel safe.
 If you are on campus this isn't possible you can call Security on 01483 683333.